sensorberg-dev/resolver/README.md

 #Dependencies

+###Elasticsearch

-Only an instance of [elastic search](https://www.elastic.co) needs to be available on your machine, or available to your machine.
+An instance of [elastic search](https://www.elastic.co) needs to be available on your machine, or available to your machine.

 ```
 brew install elasticsearch